ae0j/discogs-advanced-sorter/README.md

 ## Usage

 1. Input the seller's name.
+2. Choose **Get vinyls only** if you wish to get only vinyls
-2. Click ‘Get Collection’.
+3. Click ‘Get Collection’.
-3. Browse through the seller's collection using advanced sorting options available.
+4. Browse through the seller's collection using advanced sorting options available.

 ## Limitations